Appendix H - Leave Donation

-M/C employees enrolled in the Income Protection Plan may use donated credits only after all leave credits (not just sick leave credits) have been exhausted and prior to receiving IPP benefits.
+M/C employees enrolled in the Income Protection Plan may use donated credits only after all leave credits (not just sick leave credits) have been exhausted, and prior to receiving IPP benefits.
 Such donated credits must be used in full-day units.

-For UUP employees, donations can be used in full-day units upon exhaustion of all leave benefits as provided in Sections 23.2 through 23.5 of the 1999-2003 Agreement between the State and UUP and prior to attaining eligibility to receive disability benefits under the...
+For UUP employees, donations can be used in full-day units upon exhaustion of all leave benefits as provided in Articles 23.2 through 23.5 of the 1999-2003 Agreement between the State and UUP and prior to attaining eligibility to receive disability benefits under the...

-...University's Group Disability Insurance Program as specified in Section 23.8 of the 1999-2003 Agreement.
-After attaining eligibility to receive disability benefits in accordance with Section 23.8 of the 1999-2003 Agreement, but prior to receipt of such benefits, donated credits may be used in full-day units only.
+...University's Group Disability Insurance Program as specified in Article 23.8 of the 1999-2003 Agreement.
+After attaining eligibility to receive disability benefits in accordance with Article 23.8 of the 1999-2003 Agreement, but prior to receipt of such benefits, donated credits may be used in full-day units only.
 Once an eligible employee begins receiving disability benefits under the University's Disability Insurance Program, donated credits may no longer be used.

 Normally, donated credits are only available for periods of continuous absence which are expected to continue for at least two biweekly payroll periods following exhaustion of leave accruals or of sick leave at half-pay.
 However, in certain cases of intermittent absence in connection with catastrophic illness, the agency may waive the two biweekly payroll period continuous absence requirement.
 (This might be appropriate, for example, in the case of an employee undergoing a series of chemotherapy treatments necessitating frequent short-term absences from work.)
 In no event may an exception be granted to the requirement that all leave credits be exhausted.

 An employee using donated leave in either full or half-day units is in leave donation status for the entire day.
-An employee electing to use leave donations in half day units may not work or charge any available leave accruals for the balance of that day.
+An employee electing to use leave donations in half-day units may not work or charge any available leave accruals for the balance of that day.

 Recipient employees are deemed to be in leave without pay status for attendance and leave purposes while charging donated leave credits.

-They do not earn biweekly leave accruals or observe holidays nor do they receive personal leave or vacation bonus days if their anniversary dates fall while they are using donated leave credits.
+They do not earn biweekly leave accruals or observe holidays, nor do they receive personal leave or vacation bonus days if their anniversary dates fall while they are using donated leave credits.
 In such cases, the personal leave anniversary date changes to the date of return to work or placement on sick leave at half-pay and personal leave is granted on the adjusted anniversary date.
 The vacation anniversary date is adjusted if the period of continuous absence on donated leave/leave without pay exceeds six continuous months.
 If such period is less than six months,...

 ...the employee retains the same vacation anniversary date and is credited with vacation bonus days upon return to work or placement on sick leave at half-pay.